1. Previous: Chapter 1

 Removing Duplication with Functions

-Since the radius is the only thing that changes each time, it would be awesome if we could just convert a radius into a circumference.
+Since the radius is the only thing that changes each time, it would be amazing if we could just convert any radius into a circumference.
 In other words, what if we could build a machine where we insert a radius on one side, and a circumference pops out of the other side?

 A machine with 5.2 going in as the radius and 32.565 coming out the other side. radius in circumference out BEEP!
 BOOP!
 BLEEP!
 BOP!
 DING!

-• Since we’re putting in a radius, we might call that the input.
+• Since we’re putting in a radius, we call that the input.

-• And since a circumference comes out of the other side, we might call that the output.
+• And since a circumference comes out of the other side, we call that the output.

 Function Basics